oracle/gdk-vscode-extensions/micronaut/README.md

 - [Apache NetBeans Language Server for Java](https://marketplace.visualstudio.com/items?itemName=ASF.apache-netbeans-java).

 ## Installing the Extension
-Install by clicking **Install** on the banner above, or from the Extensions side bar in VS Code, by searching for "GraalVM Tools for Micronaut".
+Click **Install** on the banner above, or from the Extensions side bar in VS Code, by searching for "GraalVM Tools for Micronaut".

 You can also find the extension listed on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut).